lolnein/blog.lolnein.com/_posts/2013-02-14-helloworld.markdown

 title: Hello World
 ---

-Today is the official start of my web comic ‘lolnein’ and I am very excited to present my work to you.
+Today is the official start of my web comic â€˜lolneinâ€™ and I am very excited to present my work to you.

 As I am not a native speaker of the English language, please forgive